Technigo/project-guess-who/README.md

-# Project Name
+# Project Name: Guess Who

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+The project was to creat the game Guess Who.
+We used JavaScript: objects, arrays, diffrent functions such as forEach() and filter().

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I used my team alot to discus and solv diffrent part of the code.
+It was alot of preritten code and it took some time to un derstand where to start.

+If I had more time I would style the game.

 ## View it live